xakraz/bats-detik/README.md

 *resource-type* is one of the K8s ones (e.g. `pods`, `po`, `services`, `svc`...).
 See [https://kubernetes.io/docs/reference/kubectl/overview/#resource-types](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types) for a complete reference.

-This simple assertion may fail sometimes.
+> :warning: This simple assertion may fail sometimes.
+>
-As an example, if you count the number of PODs, run your test and then kill the POD, they will still be listed, with the TERMINATING state.
-So, most of the time, you will want to verify the number of instances with a given property value.
+> As an example, if you count the number of PODs, run your test and then kill the POD, they will still be listed, with the `TERMINATING` state.
+>
+> So, most of the time, you will want to verify the number of instances with a given property value.
 Example: count the number of PODs with a given name pattern and having the `started` status.

-Hence this additional syntax.
+Hence this additional syntax (Using [next section](#verifying-property-values) documentation to verify additionnal properties):

 ```bash
 # Expecting a given number of instances